dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/application-model.md

 ### Sample: Custom Routing Convention

 You can use an `IApplicationModelConvention` to customize how routing works.
-For example, the following convention will incorporate Controllers' namespaces into their routes, replacing `.` in the namespace with `/` in the route:
+For example, the following convention incorporates controllers' namespaces into their routes, replacing `.` in the namespace with `/` in the route:

 [!code-csharp[](./application-model/sample/src/AppModelSample/Conventions/NamespaceRoutingConvention.cs)]